node-red/node-red-nodes/social/twitter/README.md

         D {username} {message}

-If **msg.media** exists and is a Buffer object, this node will treat it as an image and attach it to the tweet.</p>
+If **msg.media** exists and is a Buffer object, this node will treat it as an image and attach it to the tweet.